 5.)
 Is Jeremy still the contact for all things membership or is there another contact?

 6.)
 I emailed Dave about the email addresses regarding the membership applications that are being submitted through the website are going to the right people.
 Once he updated the email addresses, I plan to test the system to ensure things are working smoothly.

-Communications: MOU from NOWRA for the 2021 Mega Conference
+All items in 3.a above were conducted.
+Ann/Matt still checking on connection for new membership applications from website

+Communications: MOU from NOWRA for the 2021 Mega Conference.
+Chuck indicated that the MOU is basically the same as the 2019 conference in Colorado. $100 registration fee to member; SORA will then reimburse NOWRA an additional $100/registrant, up to 30; thus the maximum cost to SORA is $3000.

+Once we have a quorum, we need to vote on MOU for Chris to sign and return to NOWRA

 Treasurer’s Report (Amanda);

-update with Michael
+Pass down update with Michael; This meeting and pass down still needs to be set up.
+Chris to contact Amanda to get ball rolling

 Secretary’s Report (Matt);